seasonSH/Probabilistic-Face-Embeddings/README.md

 ## <img src="https://image.flaticon.com/icons/svg/1/1383.svg" width="25"/> Usage
 **Note:** In this section, we assume that you are always in the directory **`$PROJECT_ROOT/`**
 ### Preprocessing
-1. In this demo, we will use CASIA-WebFace, LFW and IJB-A as examples for how train and test with PFEs.
+In this demo, we will use CASIA-WebFace, LFW and IJB-A as examples for training and testing PFEs.
 In this section, we will align these datasets with the landmarks I pre-extracted.
-2. Download the original images of CASIA-WebFace dataset and align the images with the following command:
+1. Download the original images of CASIA-WebFace dataset and align the images with the following command:
     ``` Shell
     python align/align_dataset.py data/ldmark_casia_mtcnncaffe.txt \
     data/casia_mtcnncaffe_aligned \
     --prefix /path/to/CASIA-Webface/images \
     --transpose_input --image_size 96 112
     ```
-3. `Download the original images of CASIA-WebFace dataset and align the images with the following command:
+2. Download the original images of LFW dataset and align the images with the following command:
     ``` Shell
     python align/align_dataset.py data/ldmark_lfw_mtcnncaffe.txt \
     data/lfw_mtcnncaffe_aligned \